Biskupin: The site

 There are two settlement periods at Biskupin, which was located in the middle of a lake but is now situated on a peninsula, that follow each other without a break.
 Both settlements were laid out on a rectangular grid with eleven streets that are 3 m wide.
-The older settlement from the late Bronze Age was established on a slightly wet island of over 2 ha and consisted of ca. 100 oak and pine log-houses that were of similar layout, measuring ca. 8 × 10 m each.
+The older settlement from the late Bronze Age was established on a slightly wet island of over 2 ha and consisted of around 102-106 oak and pine log-houses that were of similar layout, measuring ca. 8 × 10 m each.
 They consisted of two chambers and an open entrance-area.
 These houses were designed to accommodate 10–12 persons.
 An open hearth was located in the centre of the biggest room.
 There are no larger houses that could indicate social stratification.
 Because of the damp, boggy ground the streets were covered with wooden planks.

 The settlement was surrounded by a tall wooden wall, or palisade, set on a rampart made up of both wood and earth.
 The rampart was constructed of oak trunks that form boxes filled with earth.
 The rampart is more than 450 m long and accompanied by a wooden breakwater in the lake.
 6000 to 8000 m3 of wood was used in the construction of the rampart.

+In popular culture

+The Biskupin archeological site was featured on stamps issued by the Polish Post in 1966 and 1978.

+The settlement served as a setting in a number of films including Jerzy Hoffman's 1998 historical drama With Fire and Sword and 2003 historical film An Ancient Tale: When the Sun Was a God.

+In August 2018, the Biskupin settlement was celebrated with a Google doodle on the 85th anniversary of the discovery of the site.